os-hxfan/os-hxfan.github.io/index.md

 ___

 ### News!

+*2023/11*: Hongxiang is invited to serve on the [DAC 2024 TPC](https://www.dac.com/), welcome to submit!

 *2023/09*: Four ACM reproducibility badges are awarded to our MICRO'23 paper (artifacts available, reusable, functional and reproducible)!
 The code is available [here](https://github.com/SamsungLabs/Sparse-Multi-DNN-Scheduling).